 B. Bouchard: Stochastic Target Games and Dynamic Programming via Regularized Viscosity Solutions

-Abstract: We study a class of stochastic target games where one player tries to find a strategy such that the state process almost-surely reaches a given target, no matter which action is chosen by the opponent.
-Our main result is a geometric dynamic programming principle which allows us to characterize the value function as the viscosity solution of a non-linear partial differential equation.
+Abstract: They study a class of stochastic target games where one player tries to find a strategy such that the state process almost-surely reaches a given target, no matter which action is chosen by the opponent.
+Their main result is a geometric dynamic programming principle which allows them to characterize the value function as the viscosity solution of a non-linear partial differential equation.
 Because abstract measurable selection arguments cannot be used in this context, the main obstacle is the construction of measurable almost-optimal strategies.
-We propose a novel approach where smooth supersolutions are used to define almost-optimal strategies of Markovian type, similarly as in ver- ification arguments for classical solutions of Hamilton–Jacobi–Bellman equations.
+They propose a novel approach where smooth supersolutions are used to define almost-optimal strategies of Markovian type, similarly as in ver- ification arguments for classical solutions of Hamilton–Jacobi–Bellman equations.
 The smooth supersolutions are constructed by an extension of Krylov’s method of shaken coefficients.
-We apply our results to a problem of option pricing under model uncertainty with different interest rates for borrowing and lending.
+They apply their results to a problem of option pricing under model uncertainty with different interest rates for borrowing and lending.
 Joint work with Marcel Nutz.

 J.F.
 Chassagneux: Stability analysis of approximation schemes for BSDEs

-Abstract: In this talk, I will focus on the stability issues of numerical approximations of BSDEs.
-By extending the ‘classical’ stability analysis for the Euler Scheme, I will first show that it is possible to prove convergence results for a large class of multi-stage/multi-step schemes.
-Under some suitable smoothness assumptions, these schemes have high order of convergence.
-I will then introduce the notion of ‘numerical stability’ for approximations of BSDEs and discuss it in details for one-step scheme.
+Abstract: In this talk, he will focus on the stability issues of numerical approximations of BSDEs.
+By extending the ‘classical’ stability analysis for the Euler Scheme, he will first show that it is possible to prove convergence results for a large class of multi-stage/multi-step schemes.
+Under some suitable smoothness assumptions, these schemes have high order of convergence. he will then introduce the notion of ‘numerical stability’ for approximations of BSDEs and discuss it in details for one-step scheme.
 It turns out that this notion is very important in practice.
-For the Euler scheme, I will exhibit a sufficient and necessary condition for numerical stability.
+For the Euler scheme, he will exhibit a sufficient and necessary condition for numerical stability.